WebAssembly/spec/proposals/gc/MVP.md

 #### Runtime Types

-* `rtt.anyref` returns the RTT of type `anyref` as a subtype of only itself
+* `rtt.anyref` returns the RTT of type `anyref` as a sub-RTT of only itself
   - `rtt.anyref : [] -> [(rtt anyref)]`

-* `rtt.new <typeuse> <typeuse>` returns the RTT of the specified type as a subtype of a given RTT operand
+* `rtt.new <typeuse> <typeuse>` returns the RTT of the specified type as a sub-RTT of a given parent RTT operand
   - `rtt.new t t' : [(rtt t')] -> [(rtt t)]`
     - iff `t <: t'`
-  - multiple invocations of this instruction with the same operand yield the same RTTs
+  - multiple invocations of this instruction with the same operand yield the same observable RTTs

 * All RTT instructions are considered *constant expressions*.

 #### Casts

-* `ref.test <typeuse> <typeuse>` tests whether a reference value's [runtime type](#values) matches a type given by a RTT representation
+* `ref.test <typeuse> <typeuse>` tests whether a reference value's [runtime type](#values) is a [runtime subtype](#runtime) of a given RTT
   - `ref.test t t' : [t (rtt t')] -> [i32]`
      - iff `t' <: t <: anyref`
-  - returns 1 if the operand's runtime type is defined to be a (transitive) subtype of `t`, 0 otherwise
+  - returns 1 if the first operand's runtime type is a sub-RTT of the RTT operand, 0 otherwise

 * `ref.cast <typeuse> <typeuse>` casts a reference value down to a type given by a RTT representation
   - `ref.cast t t' : [t (rtt t')] -> [t']`
      - iff `t' <: t <: anyref`
-  - traps if the operand's runtime type is not defined to be a (transitive) subtype of `t`
+  - traps if the first operand's runtime type is not a sub-RTT of the RTT operand

 * `br_on_cast <labelidx> <typeuse> <typeuse>` branches if a value can be cast down to a given reference type
   - `br_on_cast $l t t' : [t (rtt t')] -> [t]`
     - iff `t' <: t <: anyref`
     - and `$l : [t']`
+  - branches iff the first operand's runtime type is a sub-RTT of the RTT operand
   - passes cast operand along with branch